Frequently asked questions

 B: As a financial supporter

-C: As a local representative
+C: As a representative

-D: Sponsor a children's house
+D: As a sponsor of a children's house

 Please contact us if you have any questions or would like to help.
 We will be happy to provide you with more information on how to become involved.
 You may contact us through the info box on this page.

-Rehoboth has a five-way holistic approach and takes care of children in the following areas: spiritual, emotional, physical, intellectual and medical.
+Rehoboth has a five-way holistic approach and takes care of children in the following areas: spiritual, emotional, physical, educational and medical.
 Rehoboth is unique in this way, by providing quality family life to a group of children with special needs.

 People working in HIV care in the KwaZulu-Natal province have identified the need to care for orphans living with HIV/AIDS.
 They see the Rehoboth approach as a viable program and are strong supporters of our efforts.
 Also the local community support Rehoboth fully.

-Other areas of HIV care such as home-base care or hospice care are already offered by other NGO's (Non Governmental Organizations) or government departments, leading to a strong community-based HIV care delivery system.
+Other areas of HIV care such as home-based care or hospice care are already offered by other NGO's (Non Governmental Organizations) or government departments, leading to a strong community-based HIV care delivery system.
 Rehoboth therefore focuses on caring for orphaned and abandoned children living with HIV/AIDS in collaboration with the local hospitals and other NGO’s.

 Rehoboth is closely linked to the Murchison hospital, the local government hospital with a "mission-minded" administration.
 Through quality medical services they support the Rehoboth team in offering the proper medical care to the infected children.
 Without such support, this care system would not be possible.
 A close network has been established with all other HIV related stakeholders within the area and region.
 Rehoboth is a member of the CINDI network.
-Rehoboth has established very strong relationships with other key role-players like Social Development, Department of Health, KZN Housing, UGU Municipality and the Hibiscus Coast Municipality.
+Rehoboth has established very strong relationships with other key role-players like Social Development, Department of Health, specialized hospitals in Durban, KZN Housing, UGU Municipality and the Hibiscus Coast Municipality.
 All of the partnerships Rehoboth has established are contributing to the holistic care approach for HIV positive children.

-Stigma and fear are very real and present in the local community.
-Rehoboth tries to break through these barriers by teaching our staff and their families and friends the truth about AIDS.
-Some of Rehoboth’s own staff battle with this terrible disease and although they see what our care is doing to the quality of life for the children, the stigma and fear keeps some from coming forward to ask for help and medical care.
+Stigma and fear are real and present in the local community.
+Rehoboth tries to break through these barriers by teaching our staff and their families and friends the truth about HIV & AIDS.
+Some of Rehoboth’s own staff battle with this disease and although they see what our care is doing to the quality of life for the children, the stigma and fear keeps some from coming forward to ask for help and medical care.
 We reach out to all our staff with the love of Christ and support them and their families in every possible way.